Connect to FTP servers from workflows in Azure Logic Apps

 • Manage folders.

-If you're new to Azure Logic Apps, review the following get started documentation:
+If you're new to Azure Logic Apps, see the following documentation:

 Connector technical reference